Swing-state Republicans pin virus fallout on Democrats

 She also urged Wolf to reopen the state in a “graduated way” and told the crowd to be mindful of what scientists say.

-But then she railed against the shutdown.
+Then she railed against the shutdown.

 “Do we need the government to mandate that certain businesses close?
 No!
 Do we need the government to choose winners and losers?
 No!
 Do we need the government to mandate that we must wear a face mask?” she shouted.